 But I also knew my insides would revolt if I got on Maps to search out the Mid-Atlantic equivalent of these smothered potatoes.
 I needed an easy, clean, healthy solution to satisfy this particular craving.
 Something that wouldn’t send me into a shame spiral.

-Enter the air fryer.
-My baked potato came out steamy, fluffy and so satisfying with just a touch of olive oil and salt (ok, fine, yes, more than a touch of salt for me) on the most magnificent potato skin I’ve ever had, that I didn’t even miss the sour cream and bacon, much less wonder if it’d taste better with roadside-stand liquid cheese on it.
-But fear not, I grated some cheddar for the second round and can confirm: (as the kids say) these are a total “snack.”
+So it’s with little surprise that air fryer baked potatoes came out steamy, fluffy and so satisfying with the most magnificent potato skin I’ve ever had.
+Frankly, I didn’t even miss the sour cream and bacon, much less wonder if it’d taste better with roadside-stand liquid cheese on top.
+But fear not, I grated some cheddar for the second round and can confirm, as the kids say, these are a total “snack.”

 Why the Air Fryer?